UBC-LA-Hackathon/student-dashboard/1-Canvas-API-Token.md

 1. Save `.env`.

 ## Create an API call to Canvas from within `server.js`
-1. To ensure that you are able to make API calls to Canvas,
+To ensure that you are able to make API calls to Canvas, let's create a call and print the result.

+Navigate to `server.js` in `backend` folder, and you'll see the following line:

+    ```js
+    const canvasAPI = require('node-canvas-api')
+    ```

+This line imports a Canvas API object that comes with a bunch of useful functions.
+The one we want to use is the simplest: `getSelf`.